PlanetCache/Twache/README.txt

-Initial Commit

 Well, its a class for Intersystems Cache that sends a Tweet to Twitter.
-To me, its awesomeness is in its simplicity.

-GAR
+Useful?
+You decide.

+Cheers and Happy Tweeting!

+ron dot sweeney at gmail dot com